NorthernMan54/homebridge-dht/README.md

 # Installation

-For detailed installation instructions, please see the instructable at http://www.instructables.com/id/RPIHomeBridge-TemperatureHumidity-Sensor/
+For detailed installation instructions, please see the instructable at This is out of date -> http://www.instructables.com/id/RPIHomeBridge-TemperatureHumidity-Sensor/

+1 - Prior to installation of this plugin, the [BCM2835](http://www.airspayce.com/mikem/bcm2835/) library needs to be installed.
+Detailed installation instructions are part way down the page

+2 - Installing the plugin

+sudo npm install -g homebridge-dht

 # Configuration - with RPI cpu temperature sensor, requires cputemp program ( Optional )